dradosevich/secret-hitler/cpp_alpha/Rules.md

 ## ELECTION

+**1. New President**
 At the beginning of a new round, the President placard moves right to the next player, who is the new Presidential Candidate.

-2. Nominate a Chancellor
+**2. Nominate a Chancellor**

 The Presidential Candidate chooses a Chancellor Candidate by selecting any other eligible player.
 The Presidential Candidate is free to discuss Chancellor options with the table to build consensus and make it more likely the Government gets elected.

-Eligibility:
+#### Eligibility:

 The last elected President and Chancellor are "term-limited", and ineligible to be nominated as Chancellor Candidate.

-## ON ELIGIBILITY:
+> **ON ELIGIBILITY**:
+>

-Term limits apply to the President and Chancellor who were last elected, not to the last pair nominated.
+> Term limits apply to the President and Chancellor who were last elected, not to the last pair nominated.
 Term limits only affect nominations to the Chancellorship; anyone can be President, even someone who was just Chancellor.
 If there are only five players left in the game, only the last elected Chancellor is ineligible to be Chancellor Candidate; the last President may be nominated.
+>
-There are some other rules that affect eligibility in specific ways: the Veto Power and the Election Tracker.
+> There are some other rules that affect eligibility in specific ways: the Veto Power and the Election Tracker.
 You don’t need to worry about those yet, and we’ll talk about each one in its relevant section.

-3. Vote on the government
+**3. Vote on the government**

 Once the Presidential Candidate has chosen an eligible Chancellor Candidate, players may discuss the proposed government until everyone has cast their votes.
 All players, including the President and Chancellor Candidate, vote on the proposed government.
-Once everyone has cast their vote, the Ballot cards are revealed simultaneously.
+Once everyone has cast their vote, the Ballot cards are revealed simultaneously.*

 If the vote is a tie, or if a majority of players votes no: